-- user_setup_stackheap() and manually set up the temporary stack yourself. - user initial stackheap(), which sets up the temporary stack for you.
+- user_setup_stackheap() and manually set up up the temporary stack vourself. - user_initial_stackheap(), which sets up the temporary stack for you.

-'''

-4.60 Legacy function user_initial_stackheap() on page 4-201

-4.53 user setup stackheap() on page 4-192
+4.60 Legacy function user_initial_stackheap() on page 4-201 4.53 user setup stackheap() on page 4-192

-'''

 1.13.5 Avoiding the heap and heap-using library functions supplied by Arm